sarperyn/indeed_job_scraping/README.md

 - Job Description

 We use python, selenium and pandas for this program.
-When we got the data from the website we save the data as .csv file.
+When we got the data from the website we save the data as a csv file.
 You can type the job and the location as your preference